kgj-0x64/meact.js/README.md

 - [JSX Spec - "Why not Template Literals?"](https://facebook.github.io/jsx/#sec-why-not-template-literals)

-- React uses the order of hooks inside a component's function definition to manage state and side effects.
+- **React uses the order of hooks inside a component's function definition to manage state and side effects.**

 - [How different frameworks handle the difference between DOM properties and attributes](https://jakearchibald.com/2024/attributes-vs-properties/#how-frameworks-handle-the-difference)

-- React Compiler is a new experimental compiler which requires React 19 RC.
-It automatically memoizes code using [React's rules](https://react.dev/reference/rules).
-Also, [React Compiler's eslint plugin](https://react.dev/learn/react-compiler#installing-eslint-plugin-react-compiler) can be used independently of the compiler to display any violations of the rules of React in your editor.

-## Virtual DOM

-### Fragment
+- A `JSX Runtime` is a set of functions that a compiler (like Babel) uses to transform JSX syntax into JavaScript function calls.
+In the React ecosystem, these are provided by the "@jsx-runtime/react" package.
+Instead of just a single `createElement` function, modern JSX runtimes usually define:

+  - `Fragment`: A component used to group multiple elements without adding extra nodes to the DOM.
+  - `jsx`: For handling JSX elements.
+  - `jsxs`: For handling JSX elements with multiple children (used for optimization).
+  - `jsxDEV`: A version of jsx with additional development features (like better error messages).

-To mimic React.js's `Fragment` or to create a DOM node respective to a functional component as a render tree node, we can use a `DocumentFragment` object.
+- `DocumentFragment`: To mimic React.js's `Fragment` or to create a DOM node respective to a functional component node from the render tree, we can use a `DocumentFragment` object.

-A `DocumentFragment` is a lightweight, minimalistic document object that can hold and manipulate a group of nodes.
+  - A `DocumentFragment` is a lightweight, minimalistic document object that can hold and manipulate a group of nodes.
 When we append a `DocumentFragment` to the DOM, its children are appended, but the fragment itself is not (similar to how a React `Fragment` works).
 That is, just like a React `Fragment`, a `DocumentFragment` doesn’t create an extra node in the DOM tree, and only its child elements are added.

-### Why do we need a Virtual DOM

-In order to do CRUD operations on the browser DOM for target `MeactElement` nodes, we need access to information about parent-children relations with positional info from the rendered browser DOM tree.

-- The read-only `parentNode` property of the `Node` interface returns the parent of the specified node in the DOM tree. `Document` and `DocumentFragment` nodes can never have a parent, so `parentNode` will always return `null`.
-It also returns `null` if the node has just been created and is not yet attached to the tree.
+But, `Document` and `DocumentFragment` nodes can never have a parent, so `parentNode` will always return `null`.

+- **React Compiler is a new experimental compiler which requires React 19 RC.
+It automatically memoizes code using** [**React's rules**](https://react.dev/reference/rules).
+Also, [React Compiler's eslint plugin](https://react.dev/learn/react-compiler#installing-eslint-plugin-react-compiler) can be used independently of the compiler to display any violations of the rules of React in your editor.

 ## Build Tools